Flowmetalby

 },

-implementation = _flow,
+implementation = _auto_lights_impl,

 )

-def _flow(fctx: FlowContext):
+def _auto_lights_impl(fctx: FlowContext):

-occ_state = fctx.resources.hass.states(
+occ_state = fctx.resources.hass.states(fctx.args.occupancy_sensor_id)

-lux_state = fctx.resources.hass.states(
+lux_state = fctx.resources.hass.states(fctx.args.luminosity_sensor_id)

 fctx.resources.hass.service(